junxit/us-congress-bills-113/metadata.md

 - 2014-04-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 358.
 - 2014-05-08 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2887; text as passed Senate: CR S2887)
 - 2014-05-08 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S2887; text as passed Senate: CR S2887)
+- 2014-05-09 — Message on Senate action sent to the House.
+- 2014-05-09 — Received in the House.
+- 2014-05-09 — Referred to the House Committee on House Administration.